 Tower of Babel Runes, Gems, Sockets, and Alchemist Guide

-A practical Tower of Babel Survivors of Chaos guide explaining how runes, gems, sockets, jewels, gem powder transmutation, the Alchemist, and the Blacksmith work, including socket unlocks, crafting flow, and when to spend materials.
+A practical Tower of Babel Survivors of Chaos guide explaining how runes, numbered runes, gems, sockets, jewels, gem powder transmutation, the Alchemist, and the Blacksmith work, including Floor 3 socket unlocks, legendary effect transfer, and when to spend materials.

 Updated: